|Type||Oxford Qualification - Part-time|

 Trinity Term (Spring) Section 3: Early Modern Poetry

-Michaelmas Term (Autumn) Section 4: Critical Theory
+Michaelmas Term (Autumn) Section 4: Approaches to Language and Literature II

 Hilary Term (Winter) Section 5: Modernist Literature